-The Scholes Library collections are recognized internationally as a resource for information on the art, science, technology, and history of ceramics and glass.
+The Scholes Library collections are internationally recognized as a resource for information on the art, science, technology, and history of ceramics and glass.
 The library also has outstanding holdings in the areas of advanced materials, photography, art history, contemporary art, electronic media, graphic design, glass art, and sculpture.
-Resources include an extensive and specialized collection of books, media and journal titles in print and electronic formats.
-The Scholes Library Visual Resources division houses a collection of 170,000 slides, and is fully engaged in image digitization efforts that support and enhance classroom instruction.
+Resources include an extensive and specialized collection of books, media, and journal titles in print and electronic formats.

+Our Visual Resources collection includes thousands of digital images and 170,000 slides.
+Scholes Library is fully engaged in image digitization efforts that support and enhance classroom instruction.

 During the academic year the library is open over 90 hours per week, with extended hours during final examination periods.
-Professional reference service is available during most hours that the library is open.
-The library faculty and staff are dedicated to helping undergraduate and graduate students to develop the skills they need to locate and use information effectively.
-In addition to providing assistance at the Reference Desk, the librarians offer group and individual instruction sessions tailored to the needs of art and engineering students at all levels.
+Professional reference assistance is available during most open hours.
+In addition to providing assistance at the Reference Desk, the librarians offer instruction sessions tailored to the needs of art and engineering students, as well as one-on-one consultation appointments.